5 Steps to Repair Single-Ply Roofing Punctures With Hot Air Tools

-It is not uncommon for storms, debris or man-made objects to puncture or tear a single-ply sheet, which if not immediately addressed can lead to water damage and other issues.
-Fortunately, with the right tools and technique, this damage can be quickly remedied by hot-air welding a patch over the hole or rip.
+It is not uncommon for storms, debris, or man-made objects to puncture or tear a single-ply sheet.
+If not immediately addressed, this can lead to water damage and other issues.
+Fortunately, with the right tools and techniques, this damage can be quickly remedied by hot-air welding a patch over the hole or rip.

-Following are instructions on how to hot-air weld a patch onto a single-ply roofing membrane.
+Below are step-by-step instructions on how to hot-air weld a patch onto a single-ply roofing membrane.

 Step 1: Collect Your Tools